 There has been a movement away traditional performance reviews within human resources management in recent years, and for good reason: many employees dread them, and all too often, they’re artificial and ineffective meetings that simply check off a box.
 But when a review is reframed as an annual check-in and summary of feedback that’s provided throughout the year, reviews can serve to record and clarify understandings between managers and reports, as well as function as goal posts for specific objectives.
 Performance reviews can also be reframed as opportunities for employees to discuss their own career interests and goals, and how those might be aligned with the overall organizational strategy.

 4. Differentiate Talent and Redefine Leadership Potential

 It’s all too easy for organizations to focus mainly on top performers when they think about human capital.
-But every member of your workforce has something to offer—that’s why you hired them.
-By considering each employee as an individual, looking at their strengths, unique talents, education and certifications, and potential for professional development, you can gain a larger, more detailed picture of your workforce that can shape and inform your strategy.
+But every member of your workforce has something to offer—that’s why you hired him or her.
+By considering each employee as an individual, looking at his or her strengths, unique talents, education and certifications, and potential for professional development, you can gain a larger, more detailed picture of your workforce that can shape and inform your strategy.